 A few months before my husband left, my brother and sister-in-law found out that they were expecting a baby boy!
-So, I had to add a baby shower to my deployment bucket list.
-With the help of some of her sweet friends, we were able to shower her and my sweet nephew with lots of love and gifts!
+So, I had to add ‘throw a baby shower’ to my deployment bucket list.
+With the help of some of her sweet friends, we were able to shower her and my new nephew with lots of love and gifts!

 #99 Take a Road Trip with Mom

 My mom loves to travel….my dad does not.
 Thus, she does a lot of her traveling when me or one of my siblings can go with her.
-We took a little road trip to Atlanta for one of my niece’s cheerleading competitions.
+This picture is from a little road trip to Atlanta for one of my niece’s cheerleading competitions.

 #100 Do Some Target Practice

-I planned to get out my handgun and practice with it some, but unfortunately, this is another one of the items that I never made the time for.
+I planned to get out my handgun and do some target practice, but unfortunately, this is another one of the items that I never made the time for.

 I was able to complete 16 out of these 20 items on my Deployment Bucket List!